MicrosoftDocs/security/zero-trust/adopt/secure-remote-hybrid-work.md

 Microsoft is one of many enterprise-scale organizations that embraced remote and hybrid work at the start of the COVID-19 pandemic.
 On page 87 of the [Microsoft Digital Defense Report 2022](https://www.microsoft.com/en-us/security/business/microsoft-digital-defense-report-2022), Microsoft emphasizes that this business opportunity introduces risk and must be paired with security measures to increase resiliency against attacks:

-- Cyber security is a key enabler of technological success.
+- Cybersecurity is a key enabler of technological success.
 Innovation and enhanced productivity can only be achieved by introducing security measures that make organizations as resilient as possible against modern attacks.
 - The pandemic has challenged us to pivot our security practices and technologies to protect Microsoft’s employees wherever they work.
 This past year, threat actors continued to take advantage of vulnerabilities exposed during the pandemic and the shift to a hybrid work environment.

 This report emphasizes that the vast majority of successful cyberattacks can be prevented by using basic security hygiene.